nrser/splat-logger/docs/content/features/named-handlers.md

 ```

-That creates a {@pylink splatlog.rich_handler.RichHandler} logging to
+That creates a `splatlog.rich_handler.RichHandler` logging to
-{@pylink sys.stderr} and adds it to the root logger.
+`sys.stderr` and adds it to the root logger.
 Check it out:

 ```python
 >>> import logging